Updated October 22, 2019:

-If you are planning on traveling this fall, your driver’s license may no longer be accepted at airport security.
+If you are planning on traveling on October 1, 2020, or later, your driver’s license may no longer be accepted at airport security if it is not a REAL ID compliant card.
 This change is due to the REAL ID Act under the U.S. Department of Homeland Security (DHS).
-If the state you reside in is not in compliance with the requirements for government issued ID’s — and if it does not receive another extension — starting in October, TSA will not accept your driver’s license as identification for boarding a commercial aircraft.

 Other forms of acceptable ID’s at U.S. airports include:

 - U.S. passport card

 - DHS trusted traveler cards (Global Entry, NEXUS, SENTRI, FAST)

 - U.S. Department of Defense ID, including IDs issued to dependents